gen-encrypted/Population-Prediction/README.md

 # Population-Prediction
 Population prediction program made in matlab that uses linear regression to predict population in future and it can interpolate population for years that population is not known.
-It takes data from Excel file and prints graph and predicted population at a given year
+It takes data from Excel file and prints graph and predicted population at a given year.
+This program was my "Computational Programming for Engineers" course bonus homework.
+For homework I used population data taken from TUİK(Statistics Institution of Turkey) and predicted population.